frnsys/scanmap/readme.md

 You need three files to configure the application:

 - `config.py`: general app/maps configuration options
-- `config.js`: mostly for setting up mapbox
+- `config.js`: for setting up mapbox and defining labels
 - `data/keys.yml`: adding/revoking keys for adding to maps

 Notation here is `<description:example value>`.